TechLabs-Ruhr/solar-score/README.md

 Example for strange behaviour: `Not Found: /powerchart`

-If the plot is not displayed, you can try to create and use a superuser.
+If the plot is not displayed, you can try to create and use a superuser:

 ```bash
   python manage.py createsuperuser